Course of the Willamette River: Oregon City to Columbia River

 Below Milwaukie, the river passes between Sellwood, on the right, and the River View Cemetery, both in Portland, and flows under the Sellwood Bridge, which carries Southeast Tacoma Street.
 Below the bridge, Sellwood Riverfront Park, Oaks Amusement Park, and Oaks Bottom Wildlife Refuge are on the right, and Willamette Park is on the left.
 In this stretch, Stephens Creek enters from the left.
 The north-south leg of the Springwater Corridor, a pedestrian and bicycle path, runs parallel to the river along its right bank from Sellwood to the Hawthorne Bridge in central Portland.
 About 15 mi from the mouth, the river flows around East, Hardtack, Toe, and Ross islands before reaching the Ross Island Bridge, where Poet’s Beach is to the left, which carries U.S. Route 26.
 From Ross Island to the Marquam Bridge, I-5 runs roughly parallel to the river and to its left, and for much of this distance Oregon Route 99E (Southeast McLoughlin Boulevard) follows the river and to its right.
 About 0.5 mi later, the Willamette flows by the Oregon Museum of Science and Industry (OMSI), which is on the right, then under the Marquam Bridge, with Audrey McCall Beach to the right between OMSI and the Hawthorne Bridge.
-Subsequently, the river passes under the Hawthorne, Morrison, Burnside, Steel, and Broadway bridges in downtown Portland.
+Subsequently, the river passes under the Hawthorne Bridge, Morrison, Burnside, Steel, and Broadway bridges in downtown Portland.
 All carry city streets and pedestrian walkways, and the Steel Bridge carries the Union Pacific Railroad, and the Metropolitan Area Express (MAX) light rail as well.
 Between the Marquam and Steel bridges, the river flows by Tom McCall Waterfront Park on the left.
 Between the Hawthorne and Steel bridges, the Eastbank Esplanade and I-5 are on the river's right.